-As part of the Office of Aeronautics all-weather access program, pilot information systems are located at 45 airports.
+As part of the Office of Aeronautics all-weather access program, pilot information systems are located at many airports.
 These units enable pilots to access weather information, including near real-time radar images.

-Pilot examiners in Michigan are designated by one of two FAA Flight Standards District offices: Grand Rapids or Detroit.
-This key shows which types of tests an examiner is authorized to conduct:
+Pilot examiners are designated by one of two FAA Flight Standards District Offices in Grand Rapids or Detroit.
+The following are the types of tests an examiner is authorized to conduct:

 P - Private Pilot